Coos Bay welcomes tall ship crews

 All of the different sailing excursions on the vessels are education based, using the ships from the Pacific Northwest to teach folks about sailing and trade in the area during the 1700s and 1800s.

-For further scheduling information over the next week you can visit Grays Harbor Historical Seaport’s website: https://www.historicalseaport.org/
+For further scheduling information over the next week you can visit Grays Harbor Historical Seaport’s website at https://www.historicalseaport.org.